pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Constraints on Action Fluents
 -------------------

-Currently, the JAX planner supports two different kind of actions constraints.
+Currently, JaxPlan supports two different kind of actions constraints.

 Box constraints are useful for bounding each action fluent independently within some range.
 Box constraints typically do not need to be specified manually, since they are automatically